 Prior to commencing lessons with Stephen, Dorothea participated in many community music ensembles including the Kew Philharmonic Choir, the Early Music Society of Victoria and the Victorian Recorder Guild.

-In 2006 she joined the choir of Holy Trinity Anglican Church, Kew, where she now contributes as an accompanist.
-Dorothea also plays keyboard and occasionally percussion for the Kew Philharmonic Choir, in which she sang alto for many years.
+In 2006 she joined the choir of Holy Trinity Anglican Church, Kew, continuing to participate as an accompanist until 2014.
+Dorothea currently plays keyboard for the Kew Philharmonic Choir, in which she sang alto for many years.

-Dorothea began composing seriously in early 2011 and developed an interest in erasing the boundaries between what is considered 'classical' music and what is not.
+Dorothea began composing seriously in early 2011 and developed an interest in erasing the boundaries between what is considered 'classical' music and what is not, with a particular focus on minimalism.
 Her original compositions can be heard on the Audio and Video pages, as can recordings she has made of piano works by other composers.

 She is available as a pianist for weddings and functions and as an accompanist in Melbourne, Victoria, Australia.
 Please use the Contact page if you would like to get in touch with her.